Booking Policy with Free Cancellation

 While it’s possible to make a day trip out of exploring the archipelago’s northernmost island, there’s something magical about spending a night or three here.

-With a more laid back atmosphere than Zanzibar (and fewer tourists), Pemba is home to world-famous Indian Ocean dive sites.
+With a more laid-back atmosphere than Zanzibar (and fewer tourists), Pemba is home to world-famous Indian Ocean dive sites.

 Still not enough to entice you?

-Just offshore from Pemba Island is Misali Island Beach.
-Located on an uninhabited tropical island, you can relax on the white sand beach, snorkel around the island, and, if you’re lucky, catch a glimpse of nesting sea turtles.
+Just offshore from Pemba Island isMisali Island Beach.
+Located on an uninhabited tropical island, it offers a white-sand beach where you can relax, snorkel, and, if lucky, catch a glimpse of nesting sea turtles.

 Pemba Island is a true tropical retreat and, without a doubt, one of the best places to see in Tanzania.